 INTRODUCING THE FIRST LEGAL AID HUMAN RIGHTS COORDINATORS

-The Local Human Rights Lawyering Project Partner benefits include funding for each organization to hire a human rights coordinator, who serves as the “point person” and promotes the use of human rights within the organization.
-The coordinator’s responsibilities may include:
+The Local Human Rights Lawyering Project Partner benefits included funding for each organization to hire a human rights coordinator, who served as the “point person” and promoted the use of human rights within the leagl aid partner organization.
+The coordinator’s responsibilities included:

-- Providing substantive knowledge and expertise linking international human rights law and the human rights framework with the work and issue-areas of the Project Partner;
+- Provided substantive knowledge and expertise linking international human rights law and the human rights framework with the work and issue-areas of the Project Partner;

-- Working closely with the organization’s leadership and staff to fully integrating human rights methodologies into every aspect of their work;
+- Worked closely with the organization’s leadership and staff to fully integrating human rights methodologies into every aspect of their work;

-- Working alongside staff attorneys on select cases when drawing on international human rights law strengthens the case;
+- Worked alongside staff attorneys on select cases when drawing on international human rights law strengthens the case;

-- Participating in, helping to lead and design in-house trainings on human rights for staff members;
+- Participated in, helping to lead and design in-house trainings on human rights for staff members;

-- Working with staff to develop community outreach materials which incorporate fundamental human rights;
+- Worked with staff to develop community outreach materials which incorporate fundamental human rights;

-- Working closely the other Project Partner’s human rights coordinator to share and collaborate;
+- Worked closely the other Project Partner’s human rights coordinator to share and collaborate;

-- Travelling to Project in-person meetings in D.C. and at the other Project Partner’s site; and
+- Travelled to Project in-person meetings in D.C. and at the other Project Partner’s site; and

-- Working closely with the Center to implement and sustain the organization’s human rights agenda.
+- Workedclosely with the Center to implement and sustain the organization’s human rights agenda.

-We are pleased to announce that Maryland Legal Aid and Texas RioGrande Legal Aid have both hired their human rights coordinators: Reena Shah has been hired as the Human Rights Project Director at Maryland Legal Aid and Nelson Mock has been hired as the Human Rights Coordinator at Texas RioGrande Legal Aid.
+Maryland Legal Aid and Texas RioGrande Legal Aid hired the following human rights coordinators: Reena Shah was hired as the Human Rights Project Director at Maryland Legal Aid and Nelson Mock was hired as the Human Rights Coordinator at Texas RioGrande Legal Aid.
 Their full biographies are available below.

 Maryland Legal Aid